WamashuduSengani/Coin-Market/README.md

 # Conclusion

-The Apollo GraphQL API server that wraps the LoL Data Dragon API provides a simple and intuitive way to retrieve information about champions in the game.
-By following the instructions in this document, you should be able to use the server to enhance your League of Legends experience.
+The Apollo GraphQL API server that wraps the Coinlore Crypto API provides a simple and intuitive way to retrieve information about cryptocurrency in the API.
+By following the instructions in this document, you should be able to use the server to enhance your Coinlore Crypto API experience.

 # Client Documentation